 The measures set out by the Kyoto Protocol limited the amount of carbon that can be emitted and decided that greenhouse gases can only be released into the atmosphere with a permit.
 The required carbon certificate allows a company to emit one ton of carbon dioxide in a certain period.
 At the end of the period, the issuer must prove that all emissions of the company were covered by certificates.
 However, this obligation does not apply to all companies: According to the UBA (German Environment Agency), large energy and industrial plants in Germany and air traffic operators within the EU are obliged to do so.
 Certificates can be traded between states or between companies.
 Carbon dioxide emissions are thus reduced where it is economically efficient.
 The number of certificates is to be gradually reduced.
 For further details see Carbon market.

-ESG is the abbreviation for Environmental, social, and governance.
+ESG reporting involves the disclosure of data explaining a business’s impact in three areas: Environment, Social, and Governance.
 It provides criteria, especially for investors, to help find companies with values that match their own and to take not only the economic performance but also environmental and social performance into account for their investment decision.

 Environmental criteria may include the energy use of a company, the amount of waste and pollution, natural resource conservation, and the treatment of animals.
 This can also help to evaluate any environmental risks and how the company manages those.

-Social criteria focuses on the working conditions, for example, equal opportunities, health and safety at work, human rights, product portfolio social responsibility and supply chain management.
+Social criteria focus on the working conditions, for example, equal opportunities, health and safety at work, human rights, product portfolio, social responsibility and supply chain management.

 Forestry describes the management of forest land including associated water bodies and wasteland.
 Forest clearing and the replanting of trees are the primary activities of forestry.
 The main objective of forestry is to maintain a continuous supply of wood through carefully planned harvesting and replacement.